Categories

 2 , variable shear

-In addition, special attention should be paid to variable splicing.
-Variable splicing of RNA can lead to the production of different transcripts and result in translation encoding the formation of multiple proteins.
-Variable splicing is an important mechanism for regulating gene expression and producing protein diversity.
-It is estimated that the probability of variable splicing in the human genome is as high as 60%.
-When it is necessary to detect the transcription level of a specific spliceosome, the primer design should limit the amplicon to a segment that is different from other spliceosomes.
-Otherwise, the detected transcription level is the sum of all spliceosomes rather than a specific spliceosome.
+In addition, special attention should be paid to alternative splicing.
+Alternative splicing of RNA can result in the production of different transcripts, which in turn lead to the translation and encoding of multiple proteins.
+Alternative splicing is an important mechanism for regulating gene expression and generating protein diversity.
+It is estimated that the probability of alternative splicing in the human genome is as high as 60%.
+When detecting the transcript level of a specific spliceosome, primer design should limit the amplicon to a region that is distinct from other spliceosomes.
+Otherwise, the transcript level detected is the sum of all spliceosomes rather than a specific spliceosome.

 3 , amplification efficiency